 The waitress flashed some eye-popping cleavage as she delivered lunch orders to a table of three college students.

-Bob glared at his friend Zabka and said, “Who the fuck orders a salad?”
+Bob, a college senior, glared at his friend Zabka and said, “Who the fuck orders a salad?”
 He dropped his fork, clanging it on the table for dramatic effect.
 “No good story ever starts with, ‘So, I was eating a salad…’ But here you are eating a fucking salad.”

 After handing out their second round of drinks, the waitress pulled down her red and black checkered shirt and adjusted her cowboy hat.
 “Y’all need anything else, boys?” she asked.